dwahdany/paper-per-year/README.md

 A UVX command to visualize an academic author's publications per year using data from Google Scholar.

+## Note
+Numbers are not everything and number of published papers is certainly no metric for academic success.

 ## Installation

 1. Clone this repository